-From small start-up businesses being cloud-first from their inception to large companies looking to migrate to a cloud server, there is a suitable server option for you.
+There is an appropriate server solution for everyone, from small start-up firms that prioritise the cloud from the beginning to giant corporations that want to transfer to a cloud server.
 In this article, we look at the benefits of having a cloud server as opposed to an onsite server.

 What Is A Cloud Server?